enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 of relief, the engine API provides a method called *yield* that, when called, will do nothing but give briefly control of the job's thread to the engine.
 This allows the engine to check if the job should be killed (it throws an exception as well as sets the thread's interruption status to do so).
-Now, if the job instance really has entered an infinite loop where yield is not called not the interruption status read, it won't help much.
+Now, if the job instance really has entered an infinite loop where yield is not called nor is the interruption status read, it won't help much.
 It is more to allow killing instances that run well (user has changed his mind, etc.).

 To ease the use of the kill function, all other engine API methods actually call yield before doing their own work.